ninolam/landing-in-real-art/CMS.md

 <img src="./public/img/firebaseProcedure/Artists_with_position.png" >

-To scroll left or right, when you do a mouse hover on the panel some light arrows appear on the left and on the right
+To scroll left or right, when you do a mouse hover on the panel, some light arrows appear on the left and on the right

 Example below :

 <img src="./public/img/firebaseProcedure/Artists_scroll_right.png" >

-The question is : How to customize my images of each panels ?
+The question is : How to customize my images of each panels ?<br>
 Quite simple.
 Go to the appropriate collection in _Firestore DB_